Text by Tom Appel

 Value

 The tweaks for 2025 don’t fundamentally change the nature of the Ford Explorer, and that’s OK with us.
-Ford popular midsize crossover is as functional as ever, and, if ordered with the Platinum trim level, functions as a bargain luxury vehicle.
-If your budget doesn’t allow for such extravagance, we think you’ll find more a more affordable trim level, equipped with the responsive 4-cylinder engine, nearly as satisfying.
+Ford’s popular midsize crossover is as functional as ever, and, if ordered with the Platinum trim level, functions as an affordable luxury vehicle.
+If your budget doesn’t allow for such extravagance, we think you’ll find more a less-expensive trim level, equipped with the responsive 4-cylinder engine, nearly as satisfying.
 So, happy 34th birthday, Ford Explorer.
 You grown up to be a fine crossover.

 Listen to the Car Stuff Podcast